jonleopard/dotfiles/README.md

 ## Installation
-**Disclaimer:** If you decide to use these dotfiles, please fork this repo and review the source code before executing!
-Proceed at your own risk!
+**Disclaimer:** If you decide to use these dotfiles, proceed at your own risk!

 At the moment, this will only work in macOS.
-I'd love for this to work on linux distros too, feel free to submit a PR!

 1. Download repo

 * via git
-* via cURL
+* via curl

 2. Run scripts <--Currently working on these!